Listeria Testing

 Ready-to-Eat (RTE) foods are the highest risk because they are consumed without further cooking.
 This includes deli meats, hot dogs, soft cheeses, smoked seafood, sandwiches, and fresh-cut produce.

-How long does it take to get Listeria test results?
+How long does Listeria testing take?

 Using advanced molecular methods like PCR, negative results are typically available within 24–48 hours after sample receipt.
 If a sample is presumptive positive, confirmation via cultural methods may take an additional 2–3 days.